JeremyTheModernist/gatsby-shopify-starter/README.md

-# Gatsby Shopify Template
+# Gatsby Shopify Starter

-This is a Gatsby Shopify Store template, complete with cart and checkout functionality, and styled with [Theme-UI](https://theme-ui.com/).
+This is a Gatsby Shopify Store starter, complete with cart and checkout functionality, and styled with [Theme-UI](https://theme-ui.com/).
 It is available for configuration and use with any Shopify store.

 [View the Live Site Here](https://modernist-design-books.netlify.com/)

 ## Intended Use

-I built this template as an opportunity for others to learn and see how a Gatsby Shopify site can be created.
+I built this starter as an opportunity for others to learn and see how a Gatsby Shopify site can be created.
 I have supplied several comments throughout the code to help explain what the different parts are doing and how to use them.

 ## Readme Contents: